 Infor SunSystems is a solution that focuses on providing comprehensive financial management combined with technological innovations and usability with a depth of functionality.
 Infor SunSystems offers its user with easy-to-use interfaces, easy accessibility, security and scalability.

 Infor SunSystems is the chosen financial management solution of more than 2,200 hospitality companies worldwide.
 The system is designed to transform the way you collect, analyse, manage, and report financial information.
 More important, it can help your hotel business drive the bottom line and improve guest experience through timely and actionable insights.

 Infor SunSystems Cloud (or some might even call it SunSystems SaaS, SunSystems 7), the first SunSystems version ever to be on a multi-tenant cloud, was officially revealed on Oct 18.
 With this release, the venerable accounting software and its extensive ecosystem have entered a new era.

 The solution enables you to manage your employee's performance, predict trends and risks, and make impactful business decisions at any point instantly and accurately.

 This product suite unites Infor's two next-generation platforms - Infor Business Intelligence and Infor Enterprise Performance Management, to address the "hottest" concerns in businesses today, mainly collaboration, mobility, cloud, and big data.

-Infor d/EPM delivers information and dashboard explicitly tailored for each industry.
+Infor d/EPM delivers information and a dashboard explicitly tailored for each industry.

 Over a period of 5 years since implementation, Infor d/EPM has helped Kempinski improve its financial forecast accuracy by 88%.
 The number of months not in line with the forecast has dropped by 60%.